 All applicants must disclose information about prior disciplinary actions or criminal convictions.
 (Criminal history is not a barrier to licensure, but must be considered in accordance with Section 54.1-204 of the Code of Virginia.)
 More detailed information for each type of license follows:

-In addition, an event application for a boxing event must include evidence that all boxers are covered by a health insurance policy with a minimum coverage of $5,000, and an acknowledgement that the promoter will provide a copy of the contract between the promoter and each licensed boxer at weigh-in.
-THE PROMOTER MUST APPLY FOR AN EVENT LICENSE AT LEAST 14 DAYS PRIOR TO THE EVENT AND MAY NOT ADVERTISE THE EVENT UNTIL THE LICENSE HAS BEEN ISSUED.
+In addition, boxing/MMA event applications must include evidence that all boxers and martial artists are covered by a health insurance policy with minimum coverage amounts of $50,000 for medical expenses and $50,000 for accidental death benefits, as well as an acknowledgement that the promoter will provide a copy of the contract between the promoter and each licensed boxer and martial artist at weigh-in.
+THE PROMOTER MUST APPLY FOR AN EVENT LICENSE AT LEAST 30 DAYS PRIOR TO THE EVENT AND MAY NOT ADVERTISE THE EVENT UNTIL THE LICENSE HAS BEEN ISSUED.

 Applicants must submit the fee and application, including a satisfactory record of professional boxing and a list of all ring names.
 In addition, a boxer must obtain a federal ID.